ericspod/EidolonLibs/README.md

  3. Move the compiled frameworks into the **osx/bin** directory.
 The Cg framework is copied from the one installed by the installer, so just keep this.

-### ubuntu12
+### linux

-This is the directory for Ubuntu 12.04 libraries, although this might work for other versions of Ubuntu up to 14.04 but these haven't been tried.
+This is the directory for Linux (formerlly just Ubuntu 12.04) libraries, this is expected to work for other versions of Ubuntu and other current distros.
-The system Ogre isn't new enough to use so the included one is build separately using the current branch of Ogre.
+The system Ogre for some distros isn't new enough to use so the included one is build separately using the current branch of Ogre.

  1. Some extra packages are needed:
    * libxaw7-dev